Updated for the 2026 Immigration Rules

 Sponsorship continuity for work routes, genuine and subsisting relationship for spouse routes, endorsement milestones for Global Talent and Innovator Founder, Commonwealth citizenship for Ancestry.

-ILR Application Fees and Processing Times (2026)
+ILR Application Fees and Processing Times

 From ILR to British Citizenship

 Once you hold ILR you may apply for British citizenship by naturalisation after a further 12 months of residence — or immediately if you are married to or in a civil partnership with a British citizen.
 ILR also supports applications for a British passport for any children born or registered in the UK while you are settled.
+The ILR-to-citizenship pathway is a major reason settlement is so highly valued: it converts a time-limited migrant into a permanent member of British society with full civic rights.

 ILR is not the same as citizenship.
 You remain a foreign national with ILR.
 You can lose your settled status if you leave the UK for more than 2 consecutive years, unless you have applied for and been granted a Returning Resident visa before the 2-year threshold expires.